-The doctrine of worthier title was eliminated by statute in 1973 at G.C.A. § 108.111-1.
-It was recodified in 1981 as O.C.G.A. § 53-12-3.
+87 Many States, including Tennessee, have eliminated the doctrine of worthier title.
+See T.C.A. § 66-1-111.
+Georgia similarly eliminated the doctrine of worthier title by statute in 1973 at G.C.A. § 108.111-1.
+It was re-codified in 1981 as O.C.G.A. § 53-12-3.
 The 1991 revision of the trust code expressly provided that a settlor shall have no power to modify or revoke a trust in the absence of an express reservation of that right.
 The 2010 trust code revision resolved all uncertainty by providing in O.C.G.A. § 53-12-44 that a trust is not revocable mere because the life beneficiary has a reversion in the assets, has a power of appointment over the assets, or because the life beneficiary's heirs or estate have a remainder interest.
 See M. Radford, Georgia Trusts and Trustees § 3.2.